bochia/Stargate/README.md

 1. Successfully run an Angular web application that demonstrates production level quality.
 1. Implement call(s) to retrieve an individual's astronaut duties.
+   [] Allow someone to see a list of People.
+   [] Allow for searching a list of people to find a single person.
 1. Display the progress of the process and the results in a visually sophisticated and appealing manner.

 ## Tasks